 Tips and Expert Advice

 Secondly, arrive at the airport well in advance of your scheduled departure time.
 This is particularly important for international flights, as you will need to allow ample time for check-in, security screening, and immigration formalities.
-Aim to arrive at least three hours before your international flight and two hours before your domestic flight.
+Even so, aim to arrive at least three hours before your international flight and two hours before your domestic flight.
 This will give you sufficient time to complete all the necessary procedures without feeling rushed or stressed.

 FAQ